Dr. Felix Zajitschek

 • Social & Contact

-Reach out via X @zajitschek or Bluesky @zajitschek.bsky.social — happy to chat about research and local projects!"
+Reach out via X @zajitschek or Bluesky @zajitschek.bsky.social — happy to chat about local projects and research!

 • Web